Retiring in American Samoa: a complete guide

 What is the cost of living in American Samoa?

-Those living in American Samoa will have a higher cost of living than those in the US.
+Those living in American Samoa will likely contend with a higher cost of living than those in the US.

 Why do people retire in American Samoa?

-There are plenty of reasons why people choose to retire in American Samoa, including:
+There are several reasons why people choose to retire in American Samoa, including:

 Tropical environment: American Samoa is known for its tropical climate, beautiful beaches, and lush rainforests.
-Retirees can enjoy living in a peaceful and beautiful environment that offers plenty of opportunities for relaxation and outdoor activities.
+Retirees can enjoy living in this peaceful and vibrant environment, which offers plenty of opportunities for relaxation and outdoor activities.

 Cultural scene: American Samoa has a vibrant cultural scene, with traditional dances, music, and food that reflect the Samoan way of life.
 The territory hosts several festivals and events throughout the year, including the Flag Day celebrations and the Teuila Festival.